KKoovalsky/LlvmCrossCompileArmCortexM/README.md

 ## TODO

-31. Build for all architectures without exceptions enabled.
-32. Test Ad.31 by exploring libraries sizes.
 18. Document how to use those libs from a compiler/linker command line or a `CMAKE_TOOLCHAIN_FILE`.
 19. Document why `-Wl,--target2=rel` is needed.
 Link to ARM ABI documentation.
 21. Document size of the binary similar to one compiled with ARM GNU Toolchain (a bit higher).